Chinese surveillance balloon now drifting across the middle of the U.S., Pentagon confirms - NewsBreak

 Montana is one of the several sites where U.S. nuclear missiles are based.

-The post Chinese surveillance balloon now drifting across the middle of the U.S., Pentagon confirms appeared first on New Jersey Monitor .
+The post Chinese surveillance balloon now drifting across the middle of the U.S., Pentagon confirms appeared first on Florida Phoenix .

 Comments / 0